Schedule

 Do's

-• • Don't set extremely frequent schedules without considering resource usage
+• Don't set extremely frequent schedules (every minute) unless necessary

-• • Don't forget to handle timezone differences
+• Don't forget to disable schedules during maintenance

-• • Avoid scheduling during peak business hours for non-critical tasks
+• Avoid scheduling during peak system load times

 💡